About Our Colleges

 Every year, between 8,000 to 10,000 students transfer to universities to complete their studies.

-Reflecting the demographics in Dallas County, the student population at all seven colleges of DCCCD is diverse: 37 percent Hispanic; 25 percent African American; 8 percent Asian; 25 percent Anglo; and 5 percent all others combined.
+Reflecting the demographics in Dallas County, the student population at all seven colleges of DCCCD is diverse: 37 percent Hispanic; 25 percent Black; 8 percent Asian; 25 percent white; and 5 percent all others combined.
 Fifty-seven percent of DCCCD students are female and 42 percent are male.

 To learn more about DCCCD, visit www.dcccd.edu.